By Katherine Dayton, Executive Director

 With our mission in mind, we cannot turn a blind eye to the other beings that inhabit this planet.
 Whether wildlife that we aim to help during conservation initiatives; pets through our spay & neuter, fostering and adoption programs; or the animals that are used for human consumption—all these creatures deserve to be considered when we think about our programs.

-That’s why VISIONS is taking a careful look at the food we serve, and why we aim to reduce our dependence on factory farm-based animal products by at least 75% in the next two years.
+That’s why VISIONS is taking a careful look at the food we serve, and why we aim to reduce our dependence on factory farm-based animal products to no more than 25% of our overall meat and dairy sourcing.
 To provide context and background, here are some statistics from the Animal Society for the Prevention of Cruelty to Animals (ASPCA):

 “At any given moment, there are over 1.6 billion animals being raised for food across the United States, and over 10 billion farm animals are slaughtered annually (globally).
 These animals are overwhelmingly raised on what the Environmental Protection Agency (EPA) and the agriculture industry call Concentrated Animal Feeding Operations (CAFOs).
 We call them factory farms.
 Each CAFO may hold tens or even hundreds of thousands of animals sealed inside in extremely crowded conditions.